Samples will be accepted from the following agencies:

 11) Ethyl alcohol 0.01g/dl

-GC, GC/MS: Confirmation of positive EIA results, except for blood screens.
+GC, GC/MS: Confirmation of positive EIA results.

 Other drugs after consultation with Drug Toxicology Section.